guettli/simple21term/LATER.md

 * single source of truth: https://en.wikipedia.org/wiki/Single_source_of_truth
 * Integration of multiple information systems: Confluence, SharePoint, ...
 * Three ...: public (world wide), intranet public (everybody within the company), confidential
+* Org Charts: What is the name of the line between the boxes?
+A owns B, A is responsible for B, A is accountable for B, A manages B, B reports to A, ... oh what fun.

 ## Advertising
 * Wikipedia Entry xyz.
 Link to github project